MarcoSantarossa/MSUITest/README.md

 ## Disclaimer

 * I'm the only maintainer of the library.
 I wasn't able to test all the UI cases and I would expect some bugs.
 If you find some, feel free to open an Issue and I would do my best to fix ASAP.
-I don't take responsibility for any problems caused by this library in a production app.
+I don't take responsibility for any problems caused by this library in a app in production.
 * The code in the Example app is not supposed to be for production.
 Therefore, don't use it as reference for real app architecture, it should be improved.

 ## License